IoT device security – 5 key measures

 Some microcontrollers or microprocessor vendors provide different mechanisms for storing of TPMs like SNVS, among others, which can then be enabled only for the program executing it.
 This extra layer of security means sensitive data can be stored at this secure credential without worry.

-securing communication
+Securing communication

 Inter device ‘communication’ is the core feature of IoT ecosystems – they literally cannot function without speaking to each other.
 How else would they indicate their status, potential downtimes, and more to connected devices?
 This definitely enables seamless functioning of the system, but also leaves all devices open to attack across multiple points.
 Securing this communication thus becomes paramount.